kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 If `capacityUnits` is specified, it must be to valid positive value greater than 0.
 If set to 0, the LBC will reset the capacity reservation for the load balancer.

-#### spec.ipv4IPAMPoolId
+#### spec.ipamConfiguration

+`ipamConfiguration` is an optional setting.

+Cluster administrators can use `ipamConfiguration` field to specify the IPv4 IPAM Pool ID which will be used by your load balancer to assign IP addresses.

-The IPAM pool you choose will be the preferred source of public IPv4 addresses.
+1. If `ipamConfiguration` is set.
+The `ipv4IPAMPoolId` you choose will be the preferred source of public IPv4 addresses.
 If the pool is depleted, IPv4 addresses will be assigned by AWS.
-To remove the IPAM pool from your ALB, remove `spec.ipv4IPAMPoolId` from the IngressClass definition.
+To remove the IPAM pool from your ALB, remove `spec.ipamConfiguration` from the IngressClass definition.
+2. If `ipamConfiguration` un-specified, Ingresses with this IngressClass can continue to use `alb.ingress.kubernetes.io/ipam-ipv4-pool-id` annotation specify the IPv4 IPAM Pool ID.

 #### spec.PrefixListsIDs